314dev/PI/docs/source/common/checkpointing.rst

 Manual Saving
 =============

-You can manually save checkpoints and restore your model from the checkpointed state using :meth:`~pytorch_lightning.trainer.trainer.Trainer.save_checkpoint` and :meth:`~pytorch_lightning.core.saving.ModelIO.load_from_checkpoint`.
+You can manually save checkpoints and restore your model from the checkpointed state using :meth:`~pi_ml.trainer.trainer.Trainer.save_checkpoint` and :meth:`~pi_ml.core.saving.ModelIO.load_from_checkpoint`.

 .. code-block:: python